-Based on the feedback throughout the course of the 2013-2014 school year in monthly School Advisory Committee Meetings and requirements of the Florida School Improvement template, goals and activities have been identified to increase the levels of student achievement and decrease identified barriers posed in the 2013-2014 school year.
-The composed plan will be systematically monitored throughout the 2014-2015 school year within the School Advisory Committee meetings during the 2014-2015 school year.
+Based on the feedback throughout the course of the 2014-2015 school year in monthly School Advisory Committee Meetings and requirements of the Florida School Improvement Plan template, goals and activities have been identified to increase the levels of student achievement and decrease identified barriers posed in the 2015-2016 school year.
+The composed plan will be systematically monitored throughout the 2014-2016 school year within the School Advisory Committee (SAC) meetings.
 Additionally, the SAC will appropriately represent the ethnicity, racial and economics of the school community.
 SAC meetings will be scheduled for the first Tuesday of each month and families will be notified via Connect Ed and through written print.
 The primary focus of the SAC will be to assist in the evaluation and continual improvement of the School Improvement Plan.
 In doing so, school administration will share the school's historical data, benchmark data and progress monitoring data as it relates to the School Improvement Plan.
 The SAC will collaborate, using such data to identify problematic areas, identify strategies for improvement and create a plan of monitoring.
-The fiscal use of any additional discretionary funds that are received by SAC will be reviewed, discussed, and decided upon by SAC.
+The fiscal use of any additional discretionary funds that are received by the SAC will be reviewed, discussed, and decided upon by SAC.